School-of-Code-HQ/working-with-files/README.md

 🔍 Take another look at your code and see if you can refactor anything.

-🧪 If you do make any changes while refactoring, you can run all tests at once using `npm t`.
+🧪 If you do make any changes while refactoring, you can run all tests at once using `npm run test`. `test` is such a common script that node lets you shortcut that, and you can do `npm test` or even `npm t`.

 🚁 Once you've done that, you could check to see if fellow bootcampers need help.